 Look at the inside handle of your RV door latch to locate the screws that hold it onto the door.

-Pro Tip: It’s always a good idea to take a photo of the mechanics of any assembly prior to removal so that you’ll have a reference should you need one during the process of installing the new assembly.
+Pro Tip: It’s always a good idea to take a photo of the mechanics of any assembly prior to removal, so you’ll have a reference should you need it during the process of installing the new assembly.

 Check that the New Latch Will Fit in the Newly Opened Space